brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	3. Configure Session Manager logging: encrypt session logs with KMS CMK (user of session + EC2 instance role must have access to CMK)
 	4. Configure Session Manager logging: choose to send logs to the CloudWatch Log Group OR an S3 bucket.
 	5. Start a session inside Session Manager Console -> launch web shell.

+AWS Systems Manager - Patch Manager automates the process of patching managed instances
+* Use Patch Manager to generate a report of out-of-compliance (unpatched) instances/servers.
+* Use Patch Manager to install missing patches.

 __AWS CloudHSM__ provides Hardware Security Modules (HSM) in a cluster - a collection of individual HSMs that AWS CloudHSM keeps in sync.
 Any tasks performed on one HSM, other HSMs in the cluster will be updated.
 * CloudHSM user types: